 What's involved in a first service for a new car?

-The first service for a brand new car typically comprises an oil and oil filter change, possibly an air filter change too.
+The first service for a brand-new car typically comprises an oil and oil filter change and possibly an air filter change too.
 As the car is relatively new, it is usually quite a basic procedure and shouldn't break the bank.

 When should you get your second service?

-Like the first, the second service is generally due when 12 months have passed or a stipulated mileage has been reached.
-Keeping track of when a service is due shouldn't be difficult; in more modern cars an alert might flash up on the LCD screen or it could coincide with your MOT.
+Like the first service, the second is generally due when 12 months have passed, or a stipulated mileage has been reached - this will be recorded in your service book.
+Keeping track of when a service is due, without checking your service book, shouldn't be difficult; in more modern cars an alert might flash up on the LCD screen or it could coincide with your MOT.